You are currently viewing Naturalized Canadian Citizen

 1. Right to Vote

-Citizens can vote in federal, provincial, and territorial elections and help shape Canada’s future.
+Participate in elections and shape Canada’s future.

 2. Access to Social Benefits